-- encouraging the reporting of wrongdoing within the council, but respecting any decision to disclose wrongdoing outside the council that is made in accordance with the provisions of the PID Act; - ensuring that managers and supervisors at all levels in Council understand the benefits of reporting wrongdoing, are familiar with this policy, and aware of the needs of those who report wrongdoing; and - providing adequate resources to: - encourage reports of wrongdoing, - protect and support those who make them, - ensuring that staff are aware of the process to make reports and the benefits of internal reports to the council and the public interest generally, - properly assess and investigate or otherwise deal with allegations. - properly manage any workplace issues that the allegations identify or that result from a report, and - appropriately address any identified problems.
+- encouraging the reporting of wrongdoing within the Council, but respecting any decision to disclose wrongdoing outside the Council that is made in accordance with the provisions of the PID Act; - ensuring that managers and supervisors at all levels in Council understand the benefits of reporting wrongdoing, are familiar with this policy, and aware of the needs of those who report wrongdoing; and - providing adequate resources to: - encourage reports of wrongdoing, - protect and support those who make them, - provide training for staff about how to make reports and the benefits of internal reports to the Council and the public interest generally, - o properly assess and investigate or otherwise deal with allegations. - properly manage any workplace issues that the allegations identify or that result from a report, and - o appropriately address any identified problems.